Thinking of food as good or bad is an All or Nothing mindset.

 But are there other options to help you transition?
 Switching more gradually?
 Naturally flavor your own water with fruit or juice?
 Certain diet drinks that can help you transition?

 Improving our nutrition status has incredible power to help heal our bodies but in our world of quick fix diets and medications, it is extremely undervalued.
-But what I have learned from my own habits and helping others over the years is that before you can make the simple power of nutrition help you get healthier, you need a more holistic approach that includes 3 things:
+But what I have learned from my own habits and helping others over the years is that before you can make the simple power of nutrition help you get healthier, you need a more holistic approach.

 1. Mindset – a new mindset of respecting yourself and your body.
 Eventually that will lead you to choose the disease fighting foods your body needs.